DeltaWareAU/ProfileSharp/README.md

 * If the signature of a mocked method changes it will no longer be compatible with preivously profiled mocking data.
 * Random data is not supported in unit tests.
 (This may be resolved with an Attribute or alternative means in the future)
 * Mocking is currently only supported within an AspNet runtime.
-* Constructors, Events, and Properties are presently not supported.
+* Only methods and properties can profiled/mocked.

 # How?